Student stories

 What advice would you give to someone on making friends at university?

 My advice for making friends at university is to be open-minded and proactive.
 Attend orientation events, join clubs or societies that align with your interests, and participate in social activities.
-Don't be afraid to initiate conversations with classmates or neighbors, as many others are also looking to make new connections.
+Don't be afraid to initiate conversations with classmates or neighbours, as many others are also looking to make new connections.
 Be genuine and approachable, and remember that everyone is in a similar position, eager to make friends.
 Additionally, be open to stepping out of your comfort zone and trying new things – it's a great way to meet diverse people and create lasting friendships.

 Are you a member of any societies?